sieteminerva/Semantic-UI-Color-Generator/readme.md

 	.GENERATE-UI-COLOR(darkblue, @darkblue);
 	.GENERATE-UI-COLOR(litecream, @liteCream);
 ```
->Of course i considering the need of generating color only for specific components, here to do that:
+>Of course i considering the need of generating color for specific components only, here to do that:

 ```less
 	/* generate colored button */